Austin Truck Accident Lawyer

 Fighting For Truck Accident Victims In Austin, Texas

-The Loewy Law Firm is dedicated to defending the rights of the injured, and if you or a loved one has been hurt in a collision involving a semi-truck or an 18-wheeler, we encourage you to contact us for a consultation with an Austin personal injury attorney from our team.
+The Loewy Law Firm is dedicated to defending the rights of the injured, and if you or a loved one has been hurt in a collision involving a semi-truck or an 18-wheeler, we encourage you to contact us for a consultation with an Austin trucking accident attorney from our team.
 Truck accidents can be incredibly frightening, in addition to frequently causing the victims to suffer devastating and life-changing injuries, and they are often avoidable.
 Mr. Loewy will personally work on your case, giving you the support of a Super Lawyer and a lifetime member of the Multi-Million Dollar Advocates Forum®.
 We can fight to help you hold the trucker accountable for your medical bills, your lost income, and pain and suffering, and are ready to begin helping you.

 When a big rig truck hits the brakes, the trailer will sometimes maintain its speed and swing around on the hitch, posing the risk of a catastrophic collision on the road.
 Following vehicles may be forced into a crash as the trailer sits across the road, while a car riding alongside the truck can be caught and pinned against the truck as it swings closed.